TerraME/terrame/README.md

 see documentation, as well as download and install additional packages.
 There are links to the source code of the models as well as the examples in the documentation.

 To develop your own models you will need a Lua editor.
-We currently recommend ZeroBraneStudio.
+We currently recommend ZeroBrane.
 Please follow the instructions available [here](http://www.terrame.org/doku.php#editor) to install and configure it properly.

 ## Reporting Bugs